Participatory, decentralized AI markets built for human participation, reward, and oversight

 Well-designed mechanisms can align competing incentives around shared growth, much as search and click-based advertising once did for the open web.

-View Research →Prototyping
+View Blog →Prototyping

 Working with builders, platforms, and policymakers to shape the standards and tools that get actually adopted.
 Making market design infrastructure enforceable, inspectable, participatory, and governable.

-View Research →Convenings & Partnerships
+View Writings →Convenings & Partnerships

 Building shared technical standards and norms across communities.
 Bringing together economists, AI labs, platforms, builders, and policymakers who can design and implement change.

-View Convenings →Why Protocols?
+Why Protocols?
 What does this have to do with disclosures?

 At the AI Disclosures Project, we see disclosures through the lens of networking protocols and standards.
 Every networking protocol can also be thought of as a system of disclosures; these are far more than warning labels or mandated reports.